0xtopus/CS61B-repo/AceMyFile/CS61B_note.md

 - **Breadth-First Search(BFS)** using LOT

   - ```pseudocode
-    Initialize the fringe, an empty queue  /* a queue is a first-in-last-in DS */ add the starting vertex to the fringe mark the starting vertex
+    Initialize the fringe, an empty queue  /* a queue is a first-in-first-out DS */ add the starting vertex to the fringe mark the starting vertex
         while fringe is not empty: